SirJimmothy/videoplayer/README.md

 data-autofocus="true" | Whether to automatically focus the video, allowing keyboard shortcuts to be used immediately data-autoplay="true" | Whether to automatically play the video upon page load.
 If the site is not trusted for autoplay, the video is muted and a second autoplay request sent data-bgcolor="#000000" | The background colour of the wrapper.
-Defaults to transparent
+Defaults to transparent data-help="true" | Whether to display a help icon on the video to assist with keyboard controls

 ## Customisation: